AlonzoLeeeooo/LCDG/README.md

 <!-- omit in toc -->
 # News
 - [Jun.
 12th] We have updated the training and sampling code of LaCon.
+Pre-trained model weights are currently available at our [Huggingface repo](https://huggingface.co/AlonzoLeeeooo/LaCon/tree/main) and [ModelScope repo](https://modelscope.cn/models/AlonzoLeeeoooo/LaCon).

 <!-- omit in toc -->
 # To-Do Lists
   - [x] Upload a newer version of paper to arXiv
   - [x] Update the codebase
   - [x] Update the repo document
-  - [ ] Upload the pre-trained model weights of LaCon based on Celeb and Stable Diffusion v1.4
+  - [x] Upload the pre-trained model weights of LaCon based on Celeb and Stable Diffusion v1.4
   - [ ] Update the pre-trained model weights of LaCon based on Stable Diffusion v2.1
   - [ ] Update implementation for local Gradio demo
   - [ ] Update online HuggingFace demo